TatianaMolina-CV/tatianamolina/README.md

 ## Career highlights
 I am an Operations Leader with 20 years of experience driving international growth and business transformation across software and technology companies.
-Throughout my career I had fun leading multinational teams and turning strategic vision into measurable results.
+Throughout my career I thrived on leading multinational teams and turning strategic vision into measurable results.
 Proud to be recognised for a people-first approach and for building cultures that embrace innovation, accountability, and execution excellence.
 Adept at managing large-scale programs and PMO to deliver outcomes, I combine hands-on expertise in modern enterprise systems with pragmatic ownership of data and analytics.
 Focused on impact that truly matters, I’ve driven measurable efficiencies and revenue growth.

 *Currently on a planned career break to support family projects, I am open to senior operations roles in the UK or remote starting from January 2026.*